apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 Version 1.0

 To facilitate automation, we provide the option to set Postman collection variables with values from the response.
-The assigning of the "pm.collectionVariables" are mapped based on the OpenApi operationId or OpenApi Operation reference.
+The assigning of the "pm.collectionVariables" are mapped based on the OpenAPI operationId or OpenAPI Operation reference.

 ### Target options:

-- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman pm.collectionVariables variable will be set. (example: `listPets`)
+- **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman pm.collectionVariables variable will be set. (example: `listPets`)
-- **openApiOperation (String)** : Reference to the combination of the OpenApi method & path, for which the Postman pm.collectionVariables will be set. (example: `GET::/pets`)
+- **openApiOperation (String)** : Reference to the combination of the OpenAPI method & path, for which the Postman pm.collectionVariables will be set. (example: `GET::/pets`)

 These target options are both supported for defining a target.
 In case both are set for the same target, only the `openApiOperationId` will be used for overwrites.